Understanding mortgage-backed securities

 CMOs may be backed by a group of mortgages, by pools of existing pass-through securities, or some combination of both.
 The principal and interest payments from these mortgages, both scheduled and prepaid, are directed to the CMO classes in a predetermined order according to terms outlined in the prospectus.

 Consequently, you have the ability to purchase a CMO class with characteristics that more closely match your specific investment objectives.
-These characteristics can include, but are not limited to, classes with shorter average lives, classes with longer average lives, classes with quick return of principal (tight principal window) vs. classes with longer periods of principal payback (wide principal window), and classes with more predictable cash flows vs. classes with less predictable cash flows.
+These characteristics can include, but are not limited to, classes with short, intermediate or longer average lives, classes with quick return of principal (tight principal window) vs. classes with longer periods of principal payback (wide principal window), and classes with more predictable cash flows vs. classes with less predictable cash flows.

 If you purchase CMOs on the first issuance date, you may find your transactions take up to a month to settle due to the time necessary to assemble the collateral, deposit it with the trustee, and complete other legal and reporting requirements.
 Your confirmation will indicate the settlement date.
 Certain information, such as the CUSIP and stated maturity date, may not be available at the time of the trade.
 In this case, an updated confirmation will be issued when this information becomes available.